 Water treatment industries, Industrial wastewater processing

 The first common use for water pressure sensors is for liquid level monitoring, using a transducer at the bottom of a tank.
-The liquid height above the sensor produces a pressure, compared to the ambient atmospheric pressure on the 'dry' or 'reference' side of the sensor.
+The liquid height above the water pipe pressure sensor produces a pressure, compared to the ambient atmospheric pressure on the 'dry' or 'reference' side of the sensor.
 As long as the density of the liquid is known, this pressure can be used to compute the liquid level in the tank.

 The water pressure sensors are frequently used in conjunction with an electromagnetic flowmeter is for water pressure monitoring in water for pressure and flow measurement.